 How will the school measure the progress of my child?

 - All pupils at St. Anne’s Catholic Academy are assessed in Reading, Writing and Maths each half term.

 - Progress in each of these subjects is monitored for every pupil and when pupils have not made progress, staff plan how to target these pupils and ensure that they make accelerated progress in the next half term at half termly Pupil Progress Meetings.

 - Specific targeted work is planned for those pupils and staff provide support in addition to daily lessons on a regular basis.

-- Pupils with specific educational needs have an Individual Education Plan (IEP) which is written by the pupil’s class teacher and the SENDCo.
-Targets are set for the pupil to achieve as a result of the support planned and these are monitored and discussed with parents at termly IEP Review meetings.
+- Pupils with specific educational needs have a Person Centred Plan (PCP) which is written by the pupil’s class teacher and the SENDCo.
+Targets are set for the pupil to achieve as a result of the support planned and these are monitored and discussed with parents at termly PCP Review meetings.

 - The impact of targeted support for pupils is monitored and tracked by the SENDCo every half term in order to evaluate the impact of the support that is planned and given.
 This information is also shared with the governors of our school.